bloominstituteoftechnology/JavaScript-III/README.md

 ## Assignment Description

-* Fork/Clone this repository.
+x * Fork/Clone this repository.
-* Complete all the exercises as described inside each assignment file.
+x * Complete all the exercises as described inside each assignment file.
 * Use `console.log()` statements to check to see if your code does what it is supposed to do.
 * To test your `console` statements you can run `node /assignments/<fileName>` and see what prints in your terminal.
 You can also use an online tool like `JSBin`, `REPL.it`, `JSFiddle`, or even your `Chrome developer console`.
 * Once you finish the exercises in each file, commit your code, and push it to your fork.